 We wandered back to the riad where one of the brothers magically conjured up a couple of bottles of wine for us to enjoy on the roof terrace.
 (Finding wine in Marrakech was no easy task, but we persevered and on a number of occasions were successful!)
 Whenever we were served alcohol, it was always accompanied by a delicious array of olives, almonds, pistachios and walnuts.

 The next day we managed to find a place that served alcohol that we had read about in Lonely Planet.
 It’s called Kozy Bar, and although a little tricky to locate, it was definitely worth the search.
 It’s a great wine bar/restaurant with a roof terrace overlooking El-Badii Palace.
 An added bonus is that you can watch nesting storks from the terrace.
 We made ourselves comfortable and ordered some excellent wine and tasty food.
 It was a gorgeous breezy, but sunny day.
 We got through a few bottles before we left several hours later.

 Marjorelle Gardens – An Oasis in the City

 The following day we left the old city to visit Marjorelle Gardens.
-We did get lost (as usual), but found it eventually.
-The gardens were an oasis of calm in the midst of the busy city – palms, bamboo. cacti and pools.
+We did get lost (as usual), but managed to find it eventually.
+The gardens were an oasis of calm in the midst of the busy city – palms, bamboo, cacti and pools.
 There were pathways winding through the vegetation and huge brightly painted pots.
 The contemporary house was electric blue and yellow.
-The garden had been owned by Yves Saint Laurent, who had restored the gardens and whose ashes were now interred within.
+The garden had, in fact, been owned by Yves Saint Laurent, who had restored the gardens and whose ashes were now interred within.
 Without doubt, it was one of the highlights of our visit to Marrakech.

 A Night Out in Marrakech